“The greater the obstacle, the more glory in overcoming it” —Molière

-The popularity of the TV show ‘American Gladiator’ during the 1990s likely led to the development of a number of more contemporary programs such as ‘Wipeout’, ‘American Ninja Warrior’, and ‘Spartan: Ultimate Team Challenge’.
-The idea of overcoming barriers is now so popular that even the long running hit show ‘Survivor’ makes use of obstacle courses in its competitions.
+The popularity of the TV show ‘American Gladiator’ during the 1990s likely led to the development of related programs such as ‘Wipeout’, ‘American Ninja Warrior’, and ‘Spartan: Ultimate Team Challenge’.
+The idea of overcoming barriers is now so popular that even the long running hit show ‘Survivor’ makes use of obstacle courses in some of its competitions.

 The obstacle course, like nearly everything in our physical culture, trace their origins to the military and the building of better warriors, but not many of us consider the similarities between traversing an obstacle course and the planning and implementation of your retirement strategy.